JanHerca/urantiapedia/output/wikijs/en/article/Moustapha_NDiaye/Faut_Il_Avoir_Peur_de_L_islam.md

 > The strength of Islam has been its clear-cut and well-defined presentation of Allah as the one and only Deity; its weakness, the association of military force with its promulgation, together with its degradation of woman.
 But it has steadfastly held to its presentation of the One Universal Deity of all, “who knows the invisible and the visible.
 He is the merciful and the compassionate.”
 “Truly God is plenteous in goodness to all men.”
 “And when I am sick, it is he who heals me.”
 “For whenever as many as three speak together, God is present as a fourth,” for is he not “the first and the last, also the seen and the hidden”?
 >
 > The strength of Islam has been its clear-cut and well-defined presentation of Allah as the one and only Deity; its weakness, the association of military force with its promulgation, together with its degradation of woman.
 But it has steadfastly held to its presentation of the One Universal Deity of all, “who knows the invisible and the visible.
 He is the merciful and the compassionate.”
 “Truly God is plenteous in goodness to all men.”
 “And when I am sick, it is he who heals me.”
-“For whenever as many as three speak together, God is present as a fourth,” for is he not “the first and the last, also the seen and the hidden”? ([UB 95:7.6](/en/The_Urantia_Book/95#p7_6))
+“For whenever as many as three speak together, God is present as a fourth,” for is he not “the first and the last, also the seen and the hidden”? (<a id="a66_633"></a>[UB 95:7.6](/en/The_Urantia_Book/95#p7_6))

 Finally, let us note the rejection of violence and especially of the jihadist ideology which is losing all sympathy in almost the entire Muslim world, which was not the case just a few years ago.
 We are certain that the Islam of tomorrow will be different from what it is today, as the world of tomorrow will be different from that of today.